Skip to Main Content

 The Beefbar brand, which originated in Monaco and has expanded across luxury destinations internationally, has always positioned itself around premium cut sourcing rather than rustic pit culture.
 But the fuel question matters regardless of brand lineage.
 In barbecue as a serious culinary discipline, the choice between oak, hickory, mesquite, and cherry wood is not cosmetic.
 Each species contributes a distinct combustion chemistry: oak burns long and produces a medium-density smoke with balanced tannin character; hickory runs hotter and more pungent, well-suited to heavier cuts that can absorb intensity; mesquite burns fast and hot with a sharp, almost mineral smoke that can overwhelm lean proteins; cherry and other fruitwoods produce lighter, sweeter smoke that reads well against aged beef where the fat already carries complexity.

 At altitude, combustion behaves differently.
 St. Moritz sits at approximately 1,800 metres above sea level, where reduced atmospheric pressure affects both burn rate and the way smoke adheres to and penetrates meat.
 This is not a marginal variable.
 Kitchens working with open fire or wood-burning equipment at Alpine elevations are dealing with a genuinely different technical environment than their sea-level counterparts.
-Whether the kitchen at Hotel Grace La Margna has adapted its fuel selection and cooking times to account for these variables is the kind of operational detail that separates a premium product from a competent one.
-The Michelin Plate recognition across 2024 and 2025 suggests the output meets a threshold of consistency, even if the award does not specify technique.
+Its operational choices are part of what sets the kitchen apart.
+The Michelin Plate recognition across 2024 and 2025 suggests the output meets a threshold of consistency.

 Where Beefbar Sits in St. Moritz's Price Tier

 At €€€€, Beefbar Grace Hotel prices at the same level as Amaru by Claudia Canessa and Da Adriano, and one tier above Chasellas, which handles country cooking at €€€.
 That positioning places it in a competitive set where the expectation is not just good food but a full hospitality experience: attentive service, a considered wine and spirits list, and room design that carries weight.
-The Grace La Margna hotel context supports that expectation; it is a boutique property on Via Serlas, a central address in the resort's core, which means the dining room inherits a baseline of physical quality that standalone restaurants at this price point would need to supply themselves.
+The Grace La Margna hotel context supports that expectation; it sits on Via Serlas, a central address in the resort's core.

 For comparison, the Swiss dining scene at the high end includes properties like Hotel de Ville Crissier in Crissier, Schloss Schauenstein in Fürstenau, and Cheval Blanc by Peter Knogl in Basel, all operating at the Michelin star level and all French-influenced in their culinary architecture.
 Beefbar's model is structurally different: it is a menu-driven, à la carte concept built around premium protein rather than a chef-authored progression.
 In the Swiss context, that makes it an outlier, which is partly the point.